Saga of the Northlands

 The party must unanimously agree to spend Weal tokens.
 If they do so, they can spend tokens at certain specified times to accomplish the following

-Good Luck: Before rolling for an event, shift the magnitude of the event to be one step more positive.
+Good Luck: Before rolling for an event, shift the magnitude of the event to be two steps more positive.

-Heroic Zenith: After overcoming a challenging encounter (whether a monster, a trap, a wilderness feature, an event, or otherwise), everyone in the party gains one Wyrd token corresponding to their lowest Wyrd attribute.
+Heroic Zenith: After overcoming a challenging encounter (whether a monster, a trap, a wilderness feature, an event, or otherwise), everyone in the party immediately refreshes all of their Wyrd tokens.

-Excellent Luck: Before rolling for an event, guarantee that the event has a positive magnitude.
+Excellent Luck: Before rolling for an event, guarantee that the event has a Very Beneficial magnitude.

-Security: Before rolling for a random encounter, negate the roll and prevent the party and any settlement members (including any members on a trading voyage) from having any random encounters for 1 week.
+Security: Before rolling for a random encounter, negate the roll and prevent the party and any settlement members (including any members on a trading voyage) from having any random encounters for 1 tiding.

 Flesh Out the Legend: After spending at least one continuous week training during downtime, everyone in the party gains a unique benefit of their choice thematically related to that encounter; each player specifies in general terms what they would like, and the DM comes up with something appropriate.